lzh-mb-mod/RTSCamera/README.md

 - Your formation targeted by the enemy formation will be highlighted with dark blue outline when you open command panel in free camera mode.

 - Movement orders will be shown under troop cards.

+- Player can use hollow square formation.
+Not enabled for AI.

+- Fix direction of units on the corner of square formation.

 ## Hotkeys
 You can config hotkeys by pressing `L` to open menu, and click `Config Key`.